tgsm/TTR-Linux-CLI/README.md

 # TTR-Linux-CLI
 A launcher for Toontown Rewritten.
-The default one does not seem to like linux...
+The default one does not seem to like Linux...

+## Usage
 Runs on Python 3.

-Just do ```python launcher.py [username] [password]```.
+Just do `./ttr-linux-cli` or `./ttr-linux-cli [username] [password]`.
 It takes care of updating for you.

+Requires `requests` module.